-The parent company, Electro Optic Systems Pty Ltd, is a leading international technology corporation operating in the global aerospace and defense markets.
+Its parent company, Electro Optic Systems Pty Ltd, is a leading international technology corporation operating in the global aerospace and defense markets.
 EOS products incorporate advanced electro-optic applications based on EOS core technologies in software, laser, electronics, optronics, gimbals, telescopes, beam directors and precision mechanisms.
-EOS is one of the world’s foremost weapon station designers.
 The company has built a strong reputation as a provider of weapon system technology for over 25 years to a variety of customers including the USA, Singapore, the Republic of Korea, NATO, the UAE, the Kingdom of Saudi Arabia and the Australian Defense Forces.

 Currently, EOS has more than 2,100 RWS in service with customers worldwide and is under contract to deliver more than 1,100 additional stations over the next five years.
-The company also holds numerous patents for RWS technology, and is in current production, generating more than 40 systems monthly.
-EOS has the capacity and experience to develop, manufacture, upgrade and fully integrate RWS that lead the world in performance.
+The company also holds numerous patents for next-generation technology.

 Brigadier General (Ret) Phil Coker served with the US Army in the US, Europe, Asia and the Middle East as a Cavalry Officer and Analyst for 32 years.